augustjanse/developers.home-assistant/docs/auth_index.md

 sidebar_label: Introduction
 ---

 Home Assistant has a built-in authentication system allowing different users to interact with Home Assistant.
-The authentication system consist of various parts.
+The authentication system consists of various parts.

 <img class='invertDark' src='/img/en/auth/architecture.png'
   alt='Overview of how the different parts interact' />